About James and his super 7 Favourite Things!

 Every time I worked on a project.

-Or played a computer game.
+Or played a computer game with bad posture.

 Or simply went online.